Emory Williams: Career

+Later life

 Williams lived in Wilmette, Illinois and Loblolly Bay, a private club in Hobe Sound, Florida that he cofounded in 1979.
 The youngest of his five children, Emory Williams, Jr., has lived and worked in China since the 1990s and is a member of Young Presidents' Organization and has also chaired the American Chamber of Commerce in China (AmCham China).
 His grandchildren include Olympic oarsman Jamie Schroeder.
 He turned 100 in October 2011 and died in February 2014 at the age of 102.